SFPC/sfpc.github.io/_faqs/basics-and-administration.md

 ### How can I support SFPC?

 If you are interested in helping underwrite scholarships or support our school through sponsorship, please contact info@sfpc.io for more details.
-We are also able to receive tax deductible donation through our fiscal sponsor, Eyebeam Art and Technology Center.
+We are also able to receive tax deductible donation through our fiscal sponsor.